achntj/slimlist/README.md

 # Your Local Second Brain

-MindList is a fast, minimal list and task manager built for clarity, focus, and full control.
-It's a glorified Todo List.
+SlimList is a fast, minimal list and task manager built for clarity, focus, and full control (it's a glorified Todo List).

 Most productivity tools are bloated.
 MindList is lightweight, local, and distraction-free.
 It gives you a private, organized space for everything from